Skip to main content

 Consolidation of the Special Transportation Fund (STF) and Statewide Transportation Improvement Fund (STIF) public transportation funding programs was directed by Senate Bill 1601 which passed in the July 2020 First Special Session of the Oregon State Legislature.
 The purpose of this merger is to increase efficiency and funding reliability for public transportation providers throughout Oregon.

-ODOT convened a Rules Advisory Committee (RAC) in June 2021 to draft Oregon Administrative Rule revisions needed to consolidate the two programs.
-The Oregon Transportation Commission approved these rules in January 2022, and they will become effective July 1, 2023.
+ODOT convened a Rules Advisory Committee in June 2021 to draft Oregon Administrative Rule revisions needed to consolidate the two programs.
+The Oregon Transportation Commission approved these rules in January 2022, and they became effective on July 1, 2023.

 columbia-gorge-scenic-view.jpg